The history of Micromodels Ltd and Modelcraft Ltd miniature cut-out kits.

 The last packet Micromodel was published in 1957.
 This was the Mayflower Supermodel“.

 Broadway Approvals issued some Micromodel catalogues: ‘Micromodel Kits‘ and ‘Micromodels‘.
 A large number of older models had been deleted, whilst all the much-heralded new projects have been shelved.
 No attempt was ever made to re-print any of the models so the catalogue merely listed what was available from warehouse stock.
-Micromodels Ltd. at this point began its slide into oblivion, as by now, modellers had a vast range of plastic kits to attract them.
+Micromodels Ltd. at this point began its slide into oblivion.
+Now modellers had a vast range of plastic kits to attract them from companies such as Airfix and Triang.
 The austerity years that had created Micromodelling had drawn to a close.

 The last advert for Micromodels appeared in the Meccano magazine for February 1959.